Introduction to astroparticle physics

 Prerequisiti

-The course is intended for third-year undergraduate students
+The course is mainly intended for third-year undergraduate students.

 Programma

 Messengers of the Universe – General introduction to astroparticle physics.
-Scientific motivations and the experimental landscape.
+Scientific motivations and experimental landscape.

-Neutrinos from the Sun and Deep Space – Origin of solar, atmospheric, and extragalactic neutrinos.
+Neutrinos from the Sun and Deep Space – Solar, atmospheric, and extragalactic neutrinos.
+Neutrino oscillations.
 Detection techniques and key experiments.
-Supernova neutrinos.
+Supernova 1987A.

-Multimessenger Astronomy: from SN1987A to GW170817 – Historical and recent cases of multimessenger observation.
+Multimessenger Astronomy: From SN1987A to GW170817 – Historical and recent cases of multimessenger observations.
 Coordination among particle, photon, and GW detectors.
 Impact on astrophysics, cosmology, nuclear physics, and fundamental physics.

-Outlook – Future prospects in astroparticle physics: scientific challenges, upcoming experiments, and interdisciplinary connections.
+Outlook – Future prospects in astroparticle physics: scientific challenges, planned experiments, and interdisciplinary connections.

 Obiettivi formativi